Service and Assistance Animals

 - Criteria for Assistance Animals in University Housing

 - Typically, an assistance animal is prescribed to an individual with a disability by a community-based healthcare or mental health professional and is an integral part of a person’s treatment process.
-The staff in the University Counseling Center may also provide this disability documentation.

 - Documentation in support of an ADA accommodation must follow University policy.
 The Handbook of Operating Procedures, Section VI, Ch.
 126.96.36.199 states: